 1 shot, wounded in parking garage outside Rhode Island mall

-PROVIDENCE, R.I. – One person has been shot and wounded in a parking garage outside a Rhode Island shopping mall, leading to an evacuation of the mall and a search for any suspects.
+PROVIDENCE, R.I. – One person has been shot and wounded in a parking garage outside a Rhode Island shopping mall, leading to an evacuation of the mall and a search for suspects.

 The shooting happened Monday afternoon on the second floor of the Providence Place mall parking garage outside a door to Nordstrom department store.

-Police say the 19-year-old man who was shot was targeted.
-He was taken to a hospital with non-life-threatening injuries.
+Police say a 19-year-old man was shot in the leg in what they're calling a targeted shooting.
+The victim was taken to a hospital with non-life-threatening injuries.

-Police say the mall was cleared out of an abundance of caution.
+Police say an initial investigation has revealed that it began with a fight between two groups of young people inside the mall.
+After the man was shot in the parking garage, police say he went back inside for help.

 No arrests have been made.
-Police are reviewing security camera footage and say the investigation is ongoing.
+Police say they're reviewing security camera footage.

-The Providence Place mall is located in downtown Providence near the Statehouse.